-- ACAUTION Ventilate house while operating furnace for the first time.
-Odors may be emitted for a brief period. - AWARNING Do not alter this furnace in any way.
+Ventilate house while operating furnace for the first time.
+Odors may be emitted for a brief period.

+Do not alter this furnace in any way.
 The manufacturer will not be liable for any damage resulting from changes made in the field to the furnace or its components or from improper installation.
+Failure to comply could result in severe personal injury, death, or substantial property damage.

-Failure to comply could result in severe personal injury, death or substantial property damage.
+USER - Please read the following.
+Failure to comply could result in severe personal injury, death, or substantial property damage.

-A WARNING USER - Please read the following.
-Failure to comply could result in severe personal injury, death or substantial property damage.
-This manual is for the sole use by your qualified heating installer / service technician. • Please see the Owner's information only, on the back page of this manual. • Have the furnace serviced by a qualified service technician, at least once a year.
+- This manual is for the sole use by your qualified heating installer / service technician. - Please see the Owner's information only, at the end of this manual. - Have the furnace serviced by a qualified service technician, at least once a year.

-AWARNING This manual must only be used by a qualified heating installer / service technician.
+This manual must only be used by a qualified heating installer / service technician.
 Furnace and burner must be installed and serviced only by a qualified heating installer / service technician.
-Failure to comply could result in severe personal injury, death or substantial property damage.
+Failure to comply could result in severe personal injury, death, or substantial property damage.

-NOTICE When calling or writing about the furnace - Please indicate furnace model number and serial number from rating label.
-You may list the serial number and model number in the space provided on the "Installation and service certificate" found on page 17.
+When calling or writing about the furnace - Please indicate furnace model number and serial number from rating label.
+You may list the serial number and model number in the space provided on the "Installation and service certificate" found on page 21.